 See, many of us get stuck in bad situations, but we are scared to leave.
 From the outside looking in, it's easy to see the solution.
 Change to a job which gives you a bit more flexibility.
 Those jobs are out there.
-Even though we work with mission-critical systems that require round the clock support, I encourage our employees to take their vacation days and do my best to allow them some flexibility in their schedule.
+Even though we work with mission-critical systems that require round-the-clock support, I encourage our employees to take their vacation days and do my best to allow them some flexibility in their schedules.

 From his position though he's probably got a lot of thoughts running through his head.

 “How can I possibly make more or at least the same amount of money somewhere else?
 The benefits are great, and I've got kids to feed!”